 - Pain in the eyes

-- Shimmering vision (this is difficult to describe, but some people describe it as being like looking through glass or through water)
+- Shimmering vision (this is difficult to describe, but some people say it is like looking through dirty glass or through water)

-Because Birdshot is a rare disease, it can often be misdiagnosed in the initial stages, particularly as the ‘birdshot spots’ are often not clearly visible to begin with.
+Because birdshot is a rare disease, it can often be misdiagnosed or missed in its initial stages, particularly as the birdshot spots are often not clearly visible at first.

 Who gets Birdshot?

 Because of the link to the HLA-A29 antigen, which is found more frequently in Caucasians than in other races, most people with birdshot are Caucasian.
 There does not seem to be a gender bias, although some ophthalmologists report diagnosing birdshot in more women than men.